GlisseManTV/GenFilesMCP/README.md

 # GenFilesMCP 🧩

 GenFilesMCP is a Model Context Protocol (MCP) server that generates PowerPoint, Excel, Word, or Markdown files from user requests and chat context.
-This MCP executes Python templates to produce files and uploads them to an Open Web UI (OWUI) endpoint.
+This MCP executes Python templates to produce files, uploads them to an Open Web UI (OWUI) endpoint, and stores them in the user's personal knowledge base.
 Additionally, it supports analyzing and reviewing existing Word documents by extracting their structure and adding comments for corrections, grammar suggestions, or idea enhancements.

 ## Table of Contents